 Field Associates: each of our 10 Field Associates represent WCE in their country.
 They have prior financial experience working with us, a facility, and tech staff.
 They provide training and fee-based warranties to repair WCE computers.
 They are developing WCE refurbishing and training Chapters in their countries.
-They also help WCE as we develop our Computer For Girls and Youth Tech Leadership projects.
+They also help WCE as we develop our Inspire Girls and School Refurbishing Clubs projects.
 They guide our volunteer Development Officers in providing online capacity building and our eCorps volunteers in providing onsite training to some of our Partner organizations in their countries.

 Strategic Allies: WCE cooperates with 25 global education and environment organizations to help build the capacity of our Partner organizations.
 Each of our Strategic Allies help us in more than one developing country.